bamboothemes/Zen-Grid-Framework-v4-Docs/11-creating-themes/01-Overview.md

 ## Create the new zip file
 14. Now zip the files into a new zip package using your favourite zip app.
 The files should not be nested in any folders in the zip.
 15. Rename the zip for your convenience to tpl-orion.zip
-16. Youu can now test that the zip is installable by installing the newly created zip file in your Joomla installation.
+16. You can now test that the zip is installable by installing the newly created zip file in your Joomla installation.